By Johnny Campbell

 - Could better alignment increase productivity and retention?

-Now, your Talent Advisors aren’t a cost – they’re cost savers.
+Now, your Talent Advisors aren’t a cost.
+They’re cost savers.

 Diane Circo from Sprout Social highlighted this during her SocialTalent Live panel.
 In just 12 months, their recruiters embraced Talent Advisor behaviors and: